relativitydev/relativity-trace-documentation/docs/user_documentation.md

 of Monitored Individuals available and the number of data sources they can be used on.

-**NOTE:** The only field on Monitored Individual currently used in application logic is Identifier.
+>  **NOTE:** The only field on Monitored Individual currently used in application
+> logic is `Identifier` field.
 All other fields are simply for display purposes.
+Each
-Each Monitored Individual must have a unique value in the Identifier field.
-Typically the Identifier is the employee’s email address.
-Identifier is **case-sensitive** (e.g. <Test@test.com> and <test@test.com> are treated as two different email addresses / identifiers)
+> Monitored Individual must have a unique value in the Identifier field.
+Typically
+> the Identifier is the employee’s email address.
+Identifier is **case-sensitive**
+> (e.g. `Test@test.com` and `test@test.com` are treated as two different email
+> addresses / identifiers)

 Data Transformations
 --------------------